Contempt (film): Critical reception

+Variety called it a "slim tale", but noted Bardot "handled her lines well and displays a feel for a scene, and timing and presence scarcely seen in her undraped [pictures] ...Color is good if sometimes overindulged for mood effects.
+Godard has soft pedaled his penchant for jump cuts but still uses intellectual editing techniques that sometimes jar if they do not mar the general mood and development of the story."

-Bosley Crowther of The New York Times called the film "luxuriant" but wrote that Godard "could put his talents to more intelligent and illuminating use"; according to Crowther, who is unclear about the motivations of the main characters, "Mr. Godard has attempted to make this film communicate a sense of the alienation of individuals in this complex modern world.
+Bosley Crowther of The New York Times called the film "luxuriant", but wrote that Godard "could put his talents to more intelligent and illuminating use"; according to Crowther, who is unclear about the motivations of the main characters, "Mr. Godard has attempted to make this film communicate a sense of the alienation of individuals in this complex modern world.
 And he has clearly directed to get a tempo that suggests irritation and ennui."

 Film critic Roger Ebert wrote that Contempt "is not one of the great Godard films, for reasons it makes clear.
-In a way, it’s about its own shortcomings. [...]
+In a way, it's about its own shortcomings. ...
 It is interesting to see, and has moments of brilliance (the marital argument, the use of the villa steps), but its real importance is as a failed experiment.
 Contempt taught Godard he could not make films like this, and so he included himself out, and went on to make the films he could make."

+Filmink wrote: "This film is overrated in our humble opinion, but people really love it; it's certainly worth watching."

-Sight & Sound critic Colin MacCabe referred to Contempt as "the greatest work of art produced in postwar Europe."
+Sight & Sound critic Colin MacCabe referred to Contempt as "the greatest work of art produced in postwar Europe".

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 92% based on 65 reviews, with an average score of 8.6/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 92% based on 66 reviews, with an average score of 8.8/10.
 The site's critical consensus reads: "This powerful work of essential cinema joins 'meta' with 'physique,' casting Brigitte Bardot and director Godard's inspiration Fritz Lang."

 Legacy

-French journalist Antoine de Gaudemar made a one-hour documentary in 2009 about Contempt, Il était une fois...
-Le Mépris (A Film and Its Era: Contempt) using footage from Jacques Rozier's earlier documentaries Paparazzi (1963), Le Parti des Choses (1964), and André S. Labarthe's Le dinosaure et le bébé (1967).
+French journalist Antoine de Gaudemar made a one-hour documentary in 2009 about Contempt, Il était une fois ...
+Le Mépris (A Film and Its Era: Contempt), using footage from Jacques Rozier's earlier documentaries Paparazzi (1963), Le Parti des Choses (1964), and André S. Labarthe's Le dinosaure et le bébé (1967).

 In 2012, Godard's film ranked 21st on critic's poll and 44th on director's poll in Sight & Sound magazine's 100 greatest films of all time list.

-The extended apartment sequence that occurs in the film, where Paul and Camille's marriage unravels, has been praised by critics and scholars.
-In February 2012, Interiors, an online journal that is concerned with the relationship between architecture and film, released an issue that discussed how space is used in this scene.
-The issue highlights how Jean-Luc Godard uses this constricted space to explore Paul and Camille's declining relationship.
+In the Sight and Sound 2022 critic's poll, the film was tied for 54th place, while in the director's poll, it was tied for 46th place.

 The song "Thème de Camille", which was originally composed for Contempt, is used as a main theme in the 1995 film Casino.

 A still from the film was used as the official poster for the 2016 Cannes Film Festival.

 In 2018, the film ranked 60th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.